 Jhamtse Gatsal achieved its registration for FCRA in 2020.
-The Organization was able to transfer accumulated funds in December 2020 in the amount of \$39,202 and continued to support the project in 2021 and 2022 based on donations ear marked for Jhamste Gatsal.
+The Organization was able to transfer accumulated funds in December 2020 in the amount of \$39,202 and continued to support the project based on donations ear marked for Jhamste Gatsal.